SGLT-2 inhibitors are a type of medication that people with type 2 diabetes can use to lower blood sugar levels.

 SGLT-2s have a relatively low risk of hypoglycemia.

 Use of SGLT-2s can result in more frequent urination.

-Increased glucose in the urinary tract can increase the risk of genital fungal infections, especially for women.
+Increased glucose in the urinary tract can increase the risk of genital fungal infections.

-SGLT-2s are a newer therapy and can be more expensive than more conventional type 2 diabetes drugs, such as sulfonylureas and metformin.
+SGLT-2s are a newer therapy and can be more expensive than other type 2 diabetes drugs, such as sulfonylureas, metformin, and TZDs.